JacobMDavidson/JacobMDavidson.github.io/_posts/webapps/2016-07-06-aasmsleeptmpro.md

 *Accept Payments Electronically*

 Physicians can link a Stripe account to accept credit card payments from patients prior to an encounter.
-With this "self-pay" feature, physicians can define a cost associated with several appointment types.
+With this "self-pay" feature, physicians can define a price associated with several appointment types.
 When they schedule a self-paid appointment, physicians can assign a cost for that appointment.
 The patient will be required to pay the fee with a credit card before the encounter can begin.

 *Advanced Scheduling*